Acupressure Points for Balancing Fire and Water

 The Heart Organ System of Chinese Medicine is associated with the Fire element.

 The acupressure points used will, therefore, be located on the Heart meridian, which is located on both arms and hands.
 The acupressure point Heart 7 is located on the palm surface (anterior) of the ulnar (pinky) side of the wrist crease.

 Where is Water in the human body?

 Gently apply pressure to both Kidney 3 and Heart 7 on one side of the body and hold for at least three breaths.
-Pay attention to the breathing pattern of your client and your own while holding these points and imagining Fire and Water coming into balance.
+Pay attention to the breathing pattern of you and your client while holding these points and imagining Fire and Water coming into balance.
 After three or more breaths, move to the other side and repeat.

-Acupressure is an art to develop through practice and experience.
+Acupressure is an art developed through practice and experience.

 Apply pressure to your own acupressure points at different intensities using your thumbs and other fingers.
-Notice the difference in sensation.
+Notice the different sensations.
 Keep practicing and noticing your experience.
-Ask your clients about their experience.
+Also, ask your clients about their experience.
 Even if you are not fully trained in Shiatsu Massage or Chinese Tui Na, you can gain skill in acupressure by exploring points on your own body first and then trying your technique with clients.

-Keep your contact with REN 6 and now apply pressure to the acupressure point DU 20 (also known as the Governing Vessel).
-DU 20 is located at the highest point on the skull, right in the center.
+3. DU 20.
+While maintaining your contact with REN 6, apply pressure to the acupressure point DU 20 (also known as the Governing Vessel).
+DU 20 is located at the highest point of the skull, right in the center.
 Now you are connecting a very strong Yin point (REN 6) to a very strong Yang point (DU 20).
-Breath, feel your feet grounded into the floor and allow your client’s energy to flow through the acupressure points and meridians, thus balancing the Yin and Yang of the entire body.
+Breath, feel your feet grounded into the floor and allow your client’s energy to flow through the acupressure points and meridians, thus balancing the Yin and Yang of their entire body.

 Point combinations for balancing Fire and Water: